-The Committee Chair agreed that delays to reports should be kept to a minimum, and was glad that some Members had raised concerns with the current chief executive.
+The Committee Chair agreed that delays to reports should be kept to a minimum and was glad that some Members had raised concerns with the current chief executive.
 He reminded Committee of the option to put forward a motion to defer a report on the grounds of not having sufficient time to digest its content.

 Another Member raised concerns about proportionality, highlighting the importance of consistency on the approach to interview.
-As such the process should be carried out by the same individuals from start to finish.
 Potentially changing the line-up of the subcommittee during the process would be unfair on potential candidates, whilst delaying the process until the outcome of the election was known might increase the pool of candidates wishing to apply for the position given the clearer picture on the political leadership of the Council.
 In response another Member felt there was just as much chance of missing out on a good calibre candidate who was currently available but who might not be available should the process be delayed.